Pogen01/cattle-skin-detection/README.md

 # cattle-skin-detection
-A website to detect cattle skins using a ML model created with MERN
+A website to detect cattle skins using an ML model and deployed with MERN